 Being around narcissistic people leaves many feeling emotionally.
-Physically, financially, psychologically, mentally, and spiritually drained, the power narcissists have over our subconscious thinking process leaves us with many mental, psychological and physical issues, such as depression, confusion, anxiety, memory loss, and no longer feeling enough, with little energy and little self-confidence, ultimately making easier for the narcissists to control us by provoking emotional responses within us, so we no longer know who we are, as we’ve lost touch with our reality, left feeling like we are indeed the ones going crazy, and looking to the very person who is destroying us to help us, with their victim plays when we do catch them out, we end up doing all we can to help them, not recognising they are sinking us.
+Physically, financially, psychologically, mentally, and spiritually drained, the power narcissists have over our subconscious thinking process leaves us with many mental, psychological and physical issues, such as depression, confusion, anxiety, memory loss, and no longer feeling enough, with little energy and little self-confidence, ultimately making it easier for the narcissists to control us by provoking emotional responses within us, so we no longer know who we are, as we’ve lost touch with our reality, left feeling like we are indeed the ones going crazy, and looking to the very person who is destroying us to help us, with their victim plays when we do catch them out, we end up doing all we can to help them, not recognising they are sinking us.

 So just how do narcissists influence us into believing in them while no longer being able to believe in ourselves?

 Narcissists are incredibly exploitative people who deceive others in order to get their needs met.
 In the love-bombing stage of any relationship with a narcissist, they will shower you with affection, attention and support.
 They’ll mirror you, idealise you, to sell you a future of your desires.
 Not only do they sell your dreams to you.
 They claim they want these very things too.
 When they don’t deliver, they blame you, as you believe they want them to, as you’re a person of your word, you work harder to please them, not wanting to let them down, not understanding they don’t want the same things as you, they just claimed they did to get their needs met by you, narcissists sell us an illusion of who they are, to influence us into trusting and believing in them, so we don’t see the real them.
 Narcissists lack the empathy to care for how their behaviour hurts those around them.
-When you don’t do as they please they withhold attention, affection and support, while placing the blame at your door, leaving many in a state of confusion due to the conflicting realities lived out within a narcissistic relationship.
+When you don’t do as they please, they withhold attention, affection and support while placing the blame at your door, leaving many in a state of confusion due to the conflicting realities lived out within a narcissistic relationship.

 Whenever we get a glimpse of the narcissist’s true character, whenever we try to discuss their ways with them, narcissists find a way to rationalise their behaviour away, they find a way to justify their mistreatment of those around them, narcissistic people never take responsibility for their behaviour.
 Instead, they find someone to blame, make others feel guilty, obligated to help the narcissist.
 They even intimidate people into feeling afraid to speak out, causing many insecurities and self-doubts within our own mind, no longer being able to think clearly, all while the narcissist trains our subconscious how they want us to believe, even using our emotional responses to their behaviour as leverage to confuse us all the more.